flin3500/Learn-Python/README.md

 3. listen method can make the server get the information from client

-4. tcp need connect method to connect where as udp does not

-5. Client  socket is used to serve the client
+4. Client  socket is used to serve the client

-6. if a client use close method, server will know and close the client socket for this client
+5. if a client use close method, server will know and close the client socket for this client

 # 02 Object Oriented Programming(OOP)